RichardSichengZhao/macpan-workshop/companion-materials_mli.md

 modifying the model to make it capture important features of the underlying processes.

-MLi: What does reasonable mean here?
-Expand the chain of thought.
+==MLi: What does reasonable mean here?
+Expand the chain of thought.==

 ``` r
 sir_covid = mp_tmb_insert(sir